Terunofuji Haruo: Injuries, demotion and comeback

 Terunofuji could have made an immediate return to ōzeki with at least ten wins in the November 2017 tournament, but he withdrew on Day 5 after losing his first four matches, citing a meniscus tear in his left knee.
 He withdrew from the January 2018 tournament on Day 3 after losing his first two bouts, due to a viscera disorder, and was demoted to jūryō as a result.
 He is the fourth former ōzeki to fall to jūryō and the first since Baruto in 2013.
 In March 2018 he completed a tournament for the first time since May of the previous year but could only score six wins against nine losses from jūryō 5.
 He withdrew from the May 2018 tournament on Day 4, but returned from Day 11 in an attempt to stave off demotion to makushita.
 His stablemaster reported that in addition to diabetes and knee problems he was also suffering from kidney stones.
 However he failed to win any matches on his return and was demoted to makushita.
 He was the first ōzeki and first top division tournament winner to fall to that division.
 He had surgery on both knees on 25 June and withdrew from the July 2018 tournament, with his stablemaster indicating he wanted Terunofuji to have his knees healed properly before competing again.
 He was also absent for the next three tournaments, which caused him to fall to the second-lowest jonidan division.
-He returned to competition in March 2019 and won all seven of his matches, although he lost a playoff for the jonidan championship to fellow Mongolian Roga.
+He returned to competition in March 2019 and won all seven of his matches, although he lost a playoff for the jonidan championship to Mongolian-Russian wrestler Rōga.
 This was his first appearance since May 2018, and his first winning record since May 2017.
 In his next three tournaments he lost just one bout in each, progressing to makushita 10 by November 2019.
 In the Kyushu tournament he won the makushita championship with a perfect 7–0 record, ensuring his return to the sekitori ranks.

 In his first tournament as a sekitori since May 2018, Terunofuji won his second consecutive yūshō by clinching the jūryō championship on Day 13 of the January tournament with 13 straight wins.
 He lost his final two matches to Nishikigi and Daiamami, ending any outside hopes of immediate promotion back to makuuchi, and was ranked at jūryō 3 for the March 2020 tournament.